codylindley/k-ui-react-jquery-wrappers/README.md

 # Kendo UI (for jQuery) React Wrappers

-Individual wrappers that you can include in your application so that Kendo UI for jQuery widgets can be used like so in a React application:
+Individual wrappers that you can include in your application so that Kendo UI for jQuery widgets can be used in a React application:

 ```
 <KendoDropDownList options={{}}>